 At the heart of Europe and an intrinsic part of the European Union, Germany is an economic powerhouse.
 Famed for its industry, manufacturing and engineering, it is Europe’s greatest exporter.
 Its people are highly educated, skilled and motivated, making it a core market for growing businesses.

 Founded in Germany in 1785, HSBC Germany offers in-depth local knowledge and financial expertise from its base in Düsseldorf and 11 other locations across the country.
-With almost 3,000 employees in Germany, backed by a global network of around 3,800 offices in 66 countries and territories, HSBC is well positioned to help you take advantage of the many opportunities Germany can offer.
+With approximately 2,900 employees in Germany, backed by a global network of around 3,800 offices in 64 countries and territories, HSBC is well positioned to help you take advantage of the many opportunities Germany can offer.

 Germany is one of Europe’s leading financial and economic centres with international reach that can support growing businesses.
 With its "AA- (stable)" rating, the bank has the highest Fitch rating of all private commercial banks in Germany and offers a comprehensive range of financial services for corporates, institutional clients, investors and private wealth clients.

 Head office address: HSBC Germany, Königsallee 21/23, 40212 Düsseldorf, Germany

 Europe’s largest economy, Germany is positioned as the fourth biggest in the world.
 A population of almost 83 million make it Europe’s largest market.

 Germany’s transport infrastructure connects to every region in the world, with Frankfurt airport alone offering over 300 destinations, making it the fourth busiest for passengers in Europe.

 Germany tops the World Bank’s 2018 Logistics Performance Index comprising 160 countries.
 The sector is projected to make up 21% of national growth between now and 2025.